ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 }
 ~~~

 The AS responds with a data structure describing the token's
 current state and any information the RS would need to validate the
 token's presentation, such as its intended proofing mechanism and key
 material.

+active (boolean):
+: REQUIRED.
+If `true`, the access token presented is not expired, has
+    not been revoked, and is allowed to be presented to the RS identified in
+    the introspection request.

+access (array of strings/objects):
+: REQUIRED.
+The access rights associated with this access token.
+This MUST be in the
+    format described in the Resource Access Rights section of {{I-D.ietf-gnap-core-protocol}}.
+    This array MAY be filtered or otherwise limited for consumption by the identified RS.

+key (object/string):
+: REQUIRED if the access token is bound.
+The key bound to the access token, to allow the RS
+    to validate the signature of the request from the client instance.

-The response MAY include any fields defined in an access
+The response MAY include any additional fields defined in an access
 token response.

 ~~~